chradev/pi-h264-to-browser-streamer/README.md

-### Dual camera near-real-time h.264 video streamer from RPi 5 directly to a browser
+### Dual camera, near-real-time, h.264 video streamer from RPi 5 directly to a browser

-Current status of [pi-h264-to-browser-stramer](https://github.com/chradev/pi-h264-to-browser-stramer) - single and dual camera support with PTZ control
+Current status of [pi-h264-to-browser-stramer](https://github.com/chradev/pi-h264-to-browser-stramer) - single and dual camera support with PTZ control.

+The project is intended to become a base for stereo vision for a robot.
+The PTZ control of the cameras will be similar to the human eye but without mechanical movement.
  * Fork of [kroketio/pi-h264-to-browser](https://github.com/kroketio/pi-h264-to-browser) by [chradev](https://github.com/chradev) Apr 2024 - dual camera support and more
    * Fork of [dans98/pi-h264-to-browser](https://github.com/dans98/pi-h264-to-browser/)  by [nikola-j](https://github.com/nikola-j) Jan 2024 - supports the new picamera2 Python library
      * Initial staff published by [dans98](https://github.com/dans98) Nov 2021 and based on: